-We consider in more detail the 53% increase in our posterior landfill emissions relative to the GHGI.
+We consider in more detail the 51% increase in our posterior landfill emissions relative to the GHGI23.
 GHGI landfill estimates scale the total emissions reported to the GHGRP by a factor to account for non-reporting landfills (EPA, 2022a).
 GHGRP requirements applied to 1297 landfills emitting more than 1 Gg a-1 across the U.S. in 2019 (EPA GHGRP, 2019), over 500 of which had gas recovery systems (EPA LMOP, 2019).
 GHGRP requires that landfills use two methods to report emissions.
 Facilities without gas collection use two approaches that rely on landfill attributes and a first-order decay model based on landfilled mass so that emissions peak the year after waste disposal.
 However, a survey of 128 California landfills with gas recovery systems found that methane was produced at relatively constant rates over time (Spokas et al., 2015).
 Landfills with gas collection use one of these methods with recovered methane removed from the modeled emissions in addition to a back-calculation approach that estimates emissions as a function of recovered methane given an estimated collection efficiency based on cover and operation methods.
 A default efficiency of 0.75 is assumed if cover information is unavailable (EPA, 2022a).
 Both the model and back-calculation methods have high uncertainties and have not been field validated (NAS, 2018).

 We compare our posterior landfill emissions to GHGRP facilities reporting more than 2.5 Gg a-1 methane.
 Of these 531 landfills, we limit our analysis to the 87 0.25° × 0.3125° grid cells where TROPOMI provides an averaging kernel sensitivity greater than 0.20 and where landfills explain more than 50% of prior emissions so that we are confident of our ability to separate landfill emissions from other sources.
 We exclude 33 facilities in grid cells containing multiple landfills because we are unable to separate the individual contributions to total emissions.
 Figure 5 shows the posterior emissions and corrections to the GHGRP for the remaining 73 facilities and Table 3 shows GHGRP and posterior information for the top 10 methane-producing landfills as ranked by posterior emissions.